-Course Enrollment Guidelines for Master's Students, for the Spring Semester of 2017/18
+Course Enrollment Guidelines for Master's Students, for the Fall Semester of 2018/19

 - The required course programs for completing a Master's degree can be found on the AKIS website: